Ocean Wise at the Vancouver Aquarium (Canada)

 “It takes a village to raise a child.” – African proverb.

-In September 2016, our education team launched a creative new initiative that strives to break down the traditional teacher-student model.
-Our goal was to create a community of individuals who were interested in learning more about biodiversity, conservations issues, and how to inspire a new generation of innovative thinkers.
+In September 2016, our education team launched a creative new initiative that aimed to break down the traditional teacher-student model.
+Our goal was to create a community of individuals who were interested in learning more about biodiversity, conservation issues, and how to inspire a new generation of innovative thinkers.
 We wanted to give them a strong rooting in philosophy and conversation, and the space to apply that knowledge to inspire collaborative, conservation-based solutions amongst our broader audiences (both students and their parents).